divinesenami01-byte/Felixdivine/README.md

-# Hi, I'm Felix Divine Senami 👋
+# Hi, I'm Felix Divine 👋
 **Junior Data Analyst | Certified Google Data Analyst**

 Analytical and detail-oriented Junior Data Analyst with a background in Economics and Development Studies.
 I specialize in turning complex, unstructured data into interactive dashboards and tactical business strategies.